Jeremiah Chapter 13

 Being girt tight unto him.

 The girdle had been worn close to the wearer, just as God had been close to His people.
 God is speaking of all the 12 tribes of Israel here.
-The ten tribes were known as Israel and the 2 tribes were known as Judah.
+Ten of those tribes were known as Israel and the remaining two tribes were known as Judah.
 God had separated them from all the people of the world to be His peculiar people.
 He loved them as a father does a son.
 They were to represent Him to all the world.
 They were His glory and praise in the world.
 Now they have betrayed His trust in them.
 The love God had for them meant nothing to them.
 They would not listen.
 They had ears to hear, but they would not hear.

 The “filled” bottles represented the land, and the “wine” represented the suffering and humiliation that would follow (Psalm 75:8).